mickymacirl/CI-P2-Fruit/README.md

 ### Javascript Validator Testing

 * Used Jshint to test Javacript, results are showing no errors.
-In order to achieve no issues the validator needs to be configured to allow ES6 through the configuration options or by adding the comment, "/*jshint esversion: 6*/" at the top of the Javascript paste/file.
+To achieve no issues the validator needs to be configured to allow ES6 through the configuration options or by adding the comment, "/*jshint esversion: 6*/" at the top of the Javascript paste/file.

 ![Jshint Results](./assets/readme/jshintrm.jpg)